Skip to main content

 Implementation

-There are four steps to using a Spektrix Web Component on your client's web site:
+There are three steps to using a Spektrix Web Component on your client's web site:

 Before you do any of this, please ensure that the domain from which you will be serving pages using Web Components is added in Domain Specific Config in your client’s Spektrix system.
 If you are already using Spektrix APIs or iframes then you probably have this set up already.